paintparty/fireworks/README.md

  :print-level         3}
 ```

-You can use this (comprehensive starter template)[], with all the options + descriptions.
+You can use this [comprehensive starter template](https://github.com/paintparty/fireworks/blob/main/docs/example-bling-config/config.edn), with all the options + descriptions.

 <br>
 <br>